PlutoZhang/Zowe-docs/topics/mvd-instsetupeverythingonzos.md

-# Setting up the Giza Node server and the ZLUX Secure Services address space on z/OS
+# Setting up the Giza Node server and the zLUX Secure Services address space on z/OS

-Setting up the Giza Node server and the ZLUX Secure Services address space on z/OS is a multi-step installation and configuration process.
+Setting up the Giza Node server and the zLUX Secure Services address space on z/OS is a multi-step installation and configuration process.

 The zLUX archive is distributed as a pax archive.
-When you unpack the archive, both the Giza Node server and the ZLUX Secure Services \(ZSS\) are installed on the z/OS host.
+When you unpack the archive, both the Giza Node server and the zLUX Secure Services \(ZSS\) are installed on the z/OS host.

 1. If you have not already done so, follow the procedures in these prerequisite sections:
     -   [Verifying that your system meets the software requirements](mvd-verifysystemswreqs.md)